JulianHayward/Azure-MG-Sub-Governance-Reporting/setup.md

 * Fill the field 'Organization' with your GitHub Organization name
 * Fill the field 'Repository' with your GitHub repository name
 * For the entity type select 'Branch'
-* Fill the field 'GitHub branch name' with your branch name (default is 'master' if you imported the AzGovViz repository)
+* Fill the field 'GitHub branch name' with your branch name (default is 'master' if you imported the Azure Governance Visualizer repository)
-* Fill the field 'Name' with a name (e.g. AzGovViz_GitHub_Actions)
+* Fill the field 'Name' with a name (e.g. AzureGovernanceVisualizer_GitHub_Actions)
 * Click 'Add'

-### Store the credentials in GitHub (AzGovViz OIDC YAML)
+### Store the credentials in GitHub (Azure Governance Visualizer OIDC YAML)

 In GitHub navigate to 'Settings'
 * Click on 'Secrets'